 Right to a second opinion

 If an employee is ill, this person has the legal right to consult the company doctor.
-If the employee is in doubt about the doctor’s opinion, this person has the right to ask a second opinion from a different independent company doctor.
+Is the employee in doubt about the doctor’s opinion?
+Then the employee has the right to ask for a second opinion from a different, independent company doctor.
+As an employer you must pay for these expenses.